 Investments in the services sector account for the largest share of the foreign direct investment stock (FDI).
-In 2005 and 2006 the biggest investments were made in the banking sector.
+In 2005 and in 2006 the highest investments were made in the banking sector.

-Three quarters of FDI came from the EU member states and the major investors were the entrepreneurs from Sweden (17% of the FDI stock at the end of 2006), Estonia (13.1%) and Germany (11.7%).
-Investments from Russia comprised 7.7%.
+Three fourths of FDI came from the EU member states, and the main investors are entrepreneurs from Sweden (17% of the FDI stock at the end of the 2006), Estonia (13.1%) and Germany (11.7%).
+7.7% of the investments were from Russia.